 It DOES have Previous Participation in Office of Healthcare or Multifamily Housing programs of HUD, housing projects with current flags under the U.S. Department of Agriculture’s previous participation review system, or any other housing project participating in a federal, state or local or government program; and during the Controlling Participant’s participation in the housing project (i) the housing project was not foreclosed upon; (ii) the housing project was not transferred by a deed in lieu of foreclosure; or (iii) an event of default, or similarly termed event, was not declared or remained after any applicable notice and cure periods against the housing project or the Controlling Participant pursuant to the government program’s project documents in the past 10 years as listed on the attached Attachment 3.

-Certifications: Controlling Participant hereby certifies that the Controlling Participant has never been found to be in noncompliance with any applicable fair housing and civil rights requirements in 24 CFR 5.105 (a), except as disclosed to HUD in an attached signed statement explaining the relevant facts, circumstances, and resolution, if any.
+Certifications: Controlling Participant hereby certifies that the Controlling Participant has never been found to be in noncompliance with any applicable nondiscrimination and equal opportunity requirements including but not limited to 24 CFR 5.105 (a) and 200.600 et seq., except as disclosed to HUD in an attached signed statement explaining the relevant facts, circumstances, and resolution, if any.
 All the statements made in this certification and in any attachments hereto are true, complete and correct to the best of my knowledge and belief and are made in good faith, including the data contained in Schedule of Previous Participation in FHA Insured & Other Government Agency Facilities and Exhibits signed and attached to this form.

-Warning: HUD will prosecute false claims and statements.
-Conviction may result in criminal and/or civil penalties.
+Warning: Anyone who knowingly submits a false claim or makes a false statement is subject to criminal and/or civil penalties, including confinement for up to 5 years, fines, and civil and administrative penalties.
+(18 U.S.C. §§ 287, 1001, 1010, 1012; 31 U.S.C. §3729, 3802).

 Controlling Participant further certifies that: